vanillartwork/raylink/README.md

 ### Change the health check schedule

-The default health check timer is monotonic, not calendar-based:
+The default health check timer is monotonic:

 ```ini
 [Timer]